Rana Shamshad Ahmad Khan: Assassination

-Shamshad was assassinated on 31 May 2015 in Kamoke along with his son, Rana Shahbaz, and an acquaintance of his, Mehmood Shakir.
+Shamshad was assassinated on 31 May 2015 in Kamoke along with his son, Rana Shahbaz, and an acquaintance, Mehmood Shakir.
 They were shot dead when armed assailants aboard a black vehicle opened fire on Shamshad's car while he was traveling home in the evening.
 The attackers fled the scene after the attack.
 The incident was condemned by prime minister Nawaz Sharif, who demanded an inquiry into the attack.
-Initial reports suggested that the alleged killers may have had a dispute over agricultural land with the victim.
+Initial reports suggested that the alleged killers might have had a dispute over agricultural land with the victim.
 In June 2015, his attackers were reportedly arrested by police.
-In May 2016, another one of his alleged murderers was said to have been killed during a police encounter.
-In December 2018, one of the accused attackers was reported to have died while in jail.
+In May 2016, another one of his alleged murderers was said to have been killed in a police encounter.
+In December 2018, one of the accused attackers was reported to have died in prison.

 After Shamshad's death, his brother Chaudhry Akhtar Ali Khan won the by-election in constituency PP-100 and occupied the vacant seat.